Titalearn/EKS-CLUSTER-S3-BACKED-2025/README.md

  copy the group arn and paste under the users name  example role_arn = type the group arn here then add the source_profile = username

+-Update your cluster

+    aws eks update-kubeconfig --region us-east-1 --name demo

+-Edit your kube-system and add the group to your aws-auth

+   kubectl edit -n kube-systems cm aws-auth